SAP-archive/teched2020-INT161/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are: Knowledge of using Swagger UI to send API. requests.
+The requirements to follow the exercises in this repository are: Knowledge of using Swagger UI to send API requests.

 ## Exercises